sasquatch678/A-Painted-World/README.md

 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

 Make sure the dropdown box on the right is set to `Oblivion` and press the `Run` button.

+You will start the game in a ship cabin, here you can choose your race and create your character like normal.
+Once you are finished with all of the prompts there is a passport on a table across from the dresser.
+Interact with the passport once to change any of the choices you already made, and then use it to finalize your character.
+Finally, sleep in the bed and you will be given a prompt for a starting city.

+Depending on your class/skill selection you will be given some starting equipment and spells.
+Depending on your race and class/skill selection, some of this equipment may be too heavy for immediate use, so you'll need to drop some of it.

 ### Controller Support